cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

 - the chain is not in a cool-down phase

 Voting updates the party's local state and for all other parties a message is ready to be consumed immediately.

+> [!CAUTION]
+> Check that weighted voting is correctly represented here.

 ```agda
     infix 2 _⊢_⇉_